IUREDCap/redcap-etl-module/tests/web/README.md

         CREATE USER 'etl_user'@'localhost' IDENTIFIED BY 'etlPassword';
         GRANT ALL ON `etl_test`.* TO 'etl_user'@'localhost';

-4. Create a REDCap-ETL enabled project for the non-admin user where:
+4. In REDCap, create a REDCap-ETL enabled project for the non-admin user where:

     * the title of the project is unique
     * the project is created by importing the REDCap-ETL [Repeating Events](https://github.com/IUREDCap/redcap-etl/blob/master/tests/projects/RepeatingEvents.REDCap.xml) project file